-40. The Federation and its members are suffering irreparable injury because of Defendants' unauthorized and wrongful use of the Swiss Marks.
+40. The Federation and its members are suffering irreparable injury and have suffered substantial damages because of Defendants' unauthorized and wrongful use of the Swiss Marks.
 If Defendants' counterfeiting and infringing and unfairly competitive activities are not preliminarily and permanently enjoined by this Court, the Federation, its members, and the consuming public will continue to be harmed while Defendants wrongfully earn a substantial profit.

-41. The harm sustained by the Federation and its members has been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offers to sell, and sale of their Counterfeit Goods.
+41. The harm and damages sustained by the Federation and its members has been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offers to sell, and sale of their Counterfeit Goods.